kaylubh/reading-notes/README.md

 *He/Him*

 ### Bio
 Welcome to my little notes page!
-I live in the Raleigh, North Carolina area or you may also know the greater metropolitan area as the Research Triange Park (RTP).
+I live in the Raleigh, North Carolina area or you may also know the greater metropolitan area as the Research Triangle Park (RTP).
 Currently employed in the retail industry while I work towards a long held passion for web and software development as a student at [Code Fellows](https://www.codefellows.org/) and a little self-study.
 Looking forward to furthering my learning and applying my newfound skills in a position with which I can use the infinite potential of computing to leave a positive impact on humanity.
 ### Projects
 Find me on GitHub [@kaylubh](https://github.com/kaylubh)
 ### Contact Info